 From The Navigation car park turn left & then right at the bridge & head back North East into the village until you come to the green below…

 4. Head left up Mill Lane – nice properties up here!
 Keep going until we reach the top.
 Pass through the gate below

-Keep the hedge on your left up here & eventually the field opens out, but our route is straight ahead through the next gate, passing under the old railway cutting…
+Keep the hedge on your left up here & eventually the field opens out, but our route is straight ahead through the next gate, passing between the old railway cutting…

-After arriving at the right edge turn left & then follow to the end of the field and through the gate.
-We now have joined the Midshires Way.
+After arriving at the right edge turn left & then follow the hedge to the end of the field & across another bridge.
+You’ve now have joined the Midshires Way.

 7. Cross over the road & continue on the Midshires Way.

 You’re now actually walking on top of the canal!
 The Blisworth tunnel runs under you here & we’ll come back to that later.
 Again, it’s quite a walk to the next trig point so don’t think you’ve gone too far & missed it.
 You pass through several fields & then once you see the big tree below that’s the check point.

 8. After going through the gap, turn right & follow the hedge on the right – ignore the footpath in that hedge & keep going to the corner & then turn left heading towards Nun Wood – you can see it below